jsventures/jobsearch-content/README.md

     - We use Wordpress with WPEngine to host the landing page and email sign up
     - We use mailchimp to collect emails
     - We use Github pages with a custom to host the static content

+#### V2: January 2022 (Revamp)
+- Merge jobsearch.dev and course.jobsearch.dev
+- Use next.js instead of mdbook and friends